lpereira/lwan/README.md

 very simple and should be self-explanatory.

 Configuration files are loaded from the current directory.
-If no changes are made to this file, running lwan will serve static files located in the `./wwwroot` directory, and also provide a `Hello, World!` handler (which serves as an example of how to use some of its internal APIs).
+If no changes are made to this file, running Lwan will serve static files located in the `./wwwroot` directory.
 Lwan will listen on port 8080 on all interfaces.

 Lwan will detect the number of CPUs, will increase the maximum number of open file descriptors and generally try its best to autodetect reasonable